Michael Mates: Police Commissioner candidacy, 2012

 In July 2012 Mates was selected as the Conservative candidate in the election for Police and crime commissioner for Hampshire, notwithstanding his links to Asil Nadir who, in August 2012 was convicted of theft amounting to £29m.
-In the 1990s, when a junior minister in the Northern Ireland Office, Mates expressed his support for Nadir by sending him a watch inscribed with the words "don't let the buggers get you down" – a reference to an ongoing investigation into Nadir's fraudulent financial activities by British authorities.
+In the 1990s, when a junior minister in the Northern Ireland Office, Mates expressed his support for Nadir by sending him a watch inscribed with the words "don't let the buggers get you down" – a reference to an ongoing investigation by British authorities into Nadir's fraudulent financial activities.
 In August 2012 Nadir was found guilty at the Old Bailey of fraud, and convicted of stealing nearly £29 million.
 Despite this Mates maintained his support for Nadir, including testifying in his defence at the Old Bailey.

 In September 2012 Michael Crick of Channel 4 News said that Mates had repeatedly refused to answer questions about a windfall he received having vacated a sitting tenancy at Dolphin Square, central London, when an MP.
 Two city councillors publicly stated that he should step down, while Conservative MP George Hollingbery, who oversaw the party's selection process for the commissioner candidates, said: "Michael Mates was selected after a transparent process involving both the public and party members.
 Michael is a candidate with a wealth of experience in high public office and the party believes he will make an excellent first police commissioner."

 In 2012 Mates was reported to Hampshire Constabulary for electoral fraud under the Fraud Act 2006 by competitor Don Jerrard who was standing for The Justice & Anti-Corruption Party.
 The former lawyer wrote to the county's Chief Constable alleging that Mates breached the 2006 Fraud Act by giving his address as a house where he rents rooms in Winchester.
 Parallel to this, Hampshire police confirmed two complaints of alleged racist language in Mates' Election Statement were passed to the Thames Valley Police for investigation.

 Thames Valley Police were said to be getting ready to interview Mates, but it was not known whether this would be done under caution.
 Mates denied the allegations, saying he was the victim of a smear campaign.

 In 2014 Mates received an apology and undisclosed damages from the Crown Prosecution Service.
 He also received an apology from Hampshire Constabulary.
 Mates described the 18 months between the allegations and his vindication as "a nightmare".